 We chose to visit on a Friday morning, because of the Farmer’s Market from 9a.m. to noon and the kids show in the outdoor theater.
 La Jolla Girl bought a princess t-shirt she still loves.
 We had a few other stops to make before returning home, otherwise I would have loaded up on vegetables and fruit too.

-And, Of Course, The Wine
+And, of Course, the Wine

-Most of the wines in the tasting room (open from 9a.m. – 5p.m. on weekdays and 9a.m. – 6p.m. on Saturday and Sunday) retail for a reasonable $20 or less.
+Most of the wines in the tasting room (open from 9 a.m. – 5 p.m. on weekdays and 9 a.m. – 6 p.m. on Saturday and Sunday) retail for a reasonable $20 or less.
 You’ll pay $8 for 5 tastes.

 I took home two excellent wines, but my favorite is the one I featured in the NBC segment.
 It’s the 2009 Private Reserve Primitivo.
 I had the opportunity to share it with some social media friends who write about or work in the wine industry.
-I took my first sip and then began feeling happy warm fuzzies about the holiday season.
+I took my first sip and then began feeling happy, warm fuzzies about the holiday season.
 I couldn’t figure out why, but my friends confirmed the wine has a very pleasant pine tree/spa-like aroma that mellows out the fruit.
-The wine was smooth and just got better after spending time in my glass.
+The wine was smooth and got better after spending time in my glass.
 Unfortunately, it didn’t spend too much time in my glass, if you get my drift.
 We all truly enjoyed it.
-The Primitivo was in limited production so if you’re lucky enough to find it, buy it.
+The Primitivo was in limited production, so if you’re lucky enough to find it, buy it.
 Bernardo Winery grows grapes in various spots all over San Diego.